PatrickHechler/primitive-code/README.md

     * `31`: modify element flags
         * `X00` points to the fs-element
         * `X01` contains the flags to add to the element
+            * only the 32 low bits are used and the 32 high bits are ignored
         * `X02` contains the flags to remove from the element
+            * only the 32 low bits are used and the 32 high bits are ignored
         * note that the flags wich specify if the element is a folder, file or link are not allowed to be set/removed
         * on error `X01` will be set to `-1`
             * the `STATUS` register will be flagged: